livewires/js-coding/worksheets/00-programming-basics.md

 var c = a + b;
 ```

-Now look at the values of b and c.
+Now look at the values of `b` and `c`.
+Do this by typing their names on the console, like you did for `a`.

 See how it’s storing the values of these expressions?

 A line starting with `var` is a variable definition.
 You should use this whenever you are creating a new variable.